Federal Coffee Palace: Demolition and Legacy

 In response to public regret of the demolition of the Federal and other significant buildings at the time including the Menzies, the Historic buildings act 1974 and Historic Buildings Preservation Council were introduced.
-Ironically justifications cited for not saving the Federal were used to support the preservation of the Windsor just years later, the Windsor's preservation benefiting from its proximity to Parliament and the new laws introduced following the demolition of the Menzies, Federal and others which saw the Windsor become the last surviving luxury hotel of the Victorian era.
+Justifications cited for not saving the Federal were used to support the preservation of the Windsor just years later.
+The Windsor's preservation benefiting from its proximity to Parliament and the new laws introduced following the demolition of the Menzies, Federal and others, which saw the Windsor become the last surviving luxury hotel of the Victorian era.

 Some elements of the building were carefully removed by Whelan the Wrecker; three of the four female statues by modeller Charles William Scurry were relocated to the then new Chateau Commodore in Lonsdale Street, and when that changed hands over 20 years later, they were donated to the McClelland Sculpture Park and Gallery in Langwarrin outside Frankston, Victoria in 1996, and a panel of the cast-iron stair balustrade (with 'FCP' in the pattern) was donated by Myles Whelan to the Museum of Victoria in 1992.

-The Federal's replacement, the 23 storey Enterprise House was completed by 1975.
+In 1975, the Federal's replacement, the 23 storey Enterprise House was completed.

-Enterprise House the 1975 brutalist building on the right just in front and left of the much taller Rialto Towers as seen in 2008, like the Rialto was built offset to the street at 45 degrees.
-It was itself demolished in 2020-2021.
+Enterprise House, the 1975 brutalist building on the right, just in front and left of the much taller Rialto Towers as seen in 2008.
+Like the Rialto, it was built offset to the street at 45 degrees.
+It was demolished in 2020-2021.

-In 2017 approval to replace Enterprise House with a 46 level hotel and apartment tower was granted.
-In 2019 the design changed to a 35 level office building with retail at ground level.
+In 2017, approval to replace Enterprise House with a 46 level hotel and apartment tower was granted.
+In 2019, the design changed to a 35 level office building with retail at ground level.